mas2020-python/pycryptex/README.md

 # to encrypt passing a key
 pycryptex encrypt --pubkey test/id_rsa.pub test/secrets.txt

-# to encrypt using the my_key.pub in $HOME/.pycryptex folder
+# to encrypt using the pycryptex_key.pub in $HOME/.pycryptex folder
 pycryptex encrypt test/secret.txt

-# to encrypt using the my_key.pub in $HOME/.pycryptex folder maintaining the original file
+# to encrypt using the pycryptex_key.pub in $HOME/.pycryptex folder maintaining the original file
 pycryptex encrypt test/secret.txt --keep

 # decrypt the file